 to Follow on Instagram

-We often say on the Women On The Road podcast that there isn’t one ‘on the road’ experience but the reality is that it can feel a lot more complicated than that when scrolling or searching online.
+We often say that there isn’t one ‘on the road’ experience but the reality is that it can feel a lot more complicated than that when scrolling or searching online.

 If you’ve ever looked around for camper build and lifestyle resources or done a simple search for #vanlife, you might know it’s more challenging to find women of color.
 While we could get into a much longer conversation about why that might be the case, what we want right now is for you to see that women of color are definitely out there.